 High-fiber foods are not a good idea now.
 You might regret it halfway through your run.

-Do Not Wait Until Race Day To Learn What To Eat Before Running
+Do Not Wait Until Race Day To Learn The Wat To Eat Before Running?

 The most important rule for race day is not to try anything new.
 This applies to new clothes and shoes as well as food and nutrition.
 You’ll know what works for your body by race day.
 You can choose to eat a full meal before you start a run, or you prefer to eat something beforehand.
 Do you know what the best answer is for you?